altwajre/hello-akka/resources/docs/06-streams/05-working-with-graphs/README.md

 Running this we observe that after a few numbers have been printed, no more elements are logged to the console - all processing stops after some time.
 - After some investigation we observe that:

-    through merging from source we increase the number of elements flowing in the cycle by broadcasting back to the cycle we do not decrease the number of elements in the cycle
+    - through merging from source we increase the number of elements flowing in the cycle.
+    - by broadcasting back to the cycle we do not decrease the number of elements in the cycle.

 Since Akka Streams (and Reactive Streams in general) guarantee bounded processing (see the “Buffering” section for more details) it means that only a bounded number of elements are buffered over any time span.
 - Since our cycle gains more and more elements, eventually all of its internal buffers become full, backpressuring source forever.